 Reason 3: Feel more proud and fulfilled with yourself.

-This workbook includes short summaries and helpful worksheets, which will help you translate what you learn into real life.
+This workbook includes short summaries of main concepts (we’re talking a sentence or two!) and helpful worksheets, which will help you get the most of the book!

 What’s so unique about this book?

 The Inner Scorecard isn’t just an idea or a concept.
 It’s a way of life.
 And it gives you clear tools to apply this approach to your own situation.
 Besides, it’s an inner scorecard, remember?
 You’re competing against yourself here 🙂